MS Polarlys deck plans

 Each of the MS Polarlys cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on MS Polarlys staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-MS Polarlys cruise ship deck plan has a total of 214 staterooms for 473 passengers (max capacity is 619 guests on Norwegian coastal voyages), served by 70 crew/staff (all Norwegian).
-The ship has 7 passenger decks (all accessed by 3 elevators), 1 car lift (connecting decks 2 & 3 only), 4 bars, 5 lounges, Spa/Sauna, Fitness, no jacuzzies.
-The ship’s interior design is marked by polished mahogany and brass, a contemporary art collection of works by Norwegian artists (incl marble sculptures, paintings, glass art), and the amazing Norwegian coastal scenery views from floor-to-ceiling windows in all public spaces.
+MS Polarlys cruise ship deck plan shows a total of 214 staterooms for 473 passengers (max capacity is 619 guests on Norwegian coastal voyages), served by 64 crew/staff.
+The ship has 7 decks (6 passenger-accessible, 4 with cabins, all accessed by 2 elevators), 1 car lift (connecting decks 2-3 only, capacity 26 cars), 4 bars, 5 lounges, 1 bakery (Deck 7), 2 lecture rooms (Deck 4), Spa/Sauna and Fitness (Deck 7), 2 jacuzzies (outdoor spa pools aft on Deck 6), small Infirmary (no resident doctor or nurse).
+The ship’s interior design is marked by polished mahogany and brass finishings, a contemporary art collection of works by Norwegian artists (including marble sculptures, paintings, glass artworks), floor-ceiling windows in all public spaces.
 The Polarlys ship has four cabin decks with mostly twin-bed configuration outside staterooms with large-size picture windows.

 The Polarlys ship’s name translates as “polar light” – a Norwegian Arctic phenomenon, that Hurtigruten celebrates as a special themed “Hunting the Light” event in the line’s winter program.